 Tackling SendGrid and Firebase Integration Challenges

-Command Description
+Command | Description |

-const admin = require('firebase-admin'); Imports Firebase Admin SDK to interact with Firebase from a privileged environment.
+const admin = require('firebase-admin'); | To communicate with Firebase from a privileged environment, import the Firebase Admin SDK. |

-const smtpServer = process.env.SMTP_SERVER_ADDRESS; Retrieves the SMTP server address from environment variables.
+const smtpServer = process.env.SMTP_SERVER_ADDRESS; | Use environment variables to obtain the SMTP server address. |

-if (!smtpServer || !smtpServer.startsWith('smtps://')) Checks if the SMTP server address is provided and starts with 'smtps://'.
+if (!smtpServer || !smtpServer.startsWith('smtps://')) | Verifies whether the supplied SMTP server address begins with "smtps://." |

-Understanding SMTP Server Configuration Issues
+Recognizing Problems with SMTP Server Configuration

 // Import necessary Firebase and SendGrid libraries